 Liquidity describes how quickly an asset such as a car, a house, or a business can be easily bought or sold.
 For example, assets and bonds are very liquid and can be easily bought or sold.
 However, substantial assets such as properties are not easily converted to cash and may take weeks or months to sell.

 Cash is considered the standard for liquidity since it can easily convert to other assets.
-For example, if you want a $900 phone within an immediate period, cash is the asset that can most efficiently use to purchase it.
-If you have an antique typewriter that has was appraised for $900, but you are more unlikely to find someone that is willing to trade the phone for the device to meet your period of acquiring the item.
+For example, if you want a $900 phone within an immediate period, cash is the most efficient asset to purchase it.
+If you have an antique typewriter that has been appraised for $900, you are more unlikely to find someone willing to trade the phone for the device to meet your period of acquiring the item.
 The easiest way to obtain it is to sell the antique typewriter and use the cash to purchase the phone.